Trevi Fountain is not just one of the most famous fountains in Rome or even the most famous in Italy. It's the most famous in the world.

 7. No, You Can’t Get Into the Fountain

 Nobody is allowed to set foot in the Trevi Fountain.

 There is a €500 fine for entering the structure, so you should avoid this at all costs.

 Visitors are welcome to make a wish and toss a coin into the fountain.

-There are other traditions revolving around how to throw your coin, but regardless of how you choose to make your wish, this practice is actually quite common.
+There are other traditions about how to throw your coin, but regardless of how you choose to make your wish, this practice is quite common.